SvenGroot/GenerateAnswerFile/README.md

     which causes it to be inaccurate.
 The Answer File Generator adjusts the count and uses a first log-on command if needed to ensure the `-AutoLogonCount` argument is accurate.

+[^2]: All sizes use powers of two, so 1MB is 1,048,576 bytes.
+You can also use IEC units such as MiB
+    or GiB, with the same meaning.

+[`-AutoLogonUser`]: doc/CommandLine.md#-autologonuser
 [`-AutoLogonCount`]: doc/CommandLine.md#-autologoncount
 [`-Feature`]: doc/CommandLine.md#-feature
 [`-FirstLogonCommand`]: doc/CommandLine.md#-firstlogoncommand